 The trick for getting good is learning a few basic moves and then stringing them together.
 Drills, therefore, are an important part of the training.
 You want to feel confident doing certain moves.
 Once you learn the fundamentals, it is easy to improvise on the dance floor and show off to your friends.
 The best approach is to keep repeating the basics and then add a new move each time you do a practice session.

-You can even combine the celebration of Tap Dance Day with healthy living and family bonding, getting everyone involved.
+You can even combine the celebration of National Tap Dance Day with healthy living and family bonding, getting everyone involved.
 Tap Dance, therefore, can easily become a part of a sustained health kick.
 It helps with coordination, rhythm, cardiovascular endurance, and even flexibility.

-Another fun way to celebrate Tap Dance Day is to make costumes, practice your routine, and amaze and thrill onlookers with your skills.
+Another fun way to celebrate National Tap Dance Day is to make costumes, practice your routine, and amaze and thrill onlookers with your skills.
 Tap dancing costumes were traditionally quite reserved.
 But in recent years, they’ve taken on a certain degree of flair.
 It is not unusual for women to wear frilly outfits, complete with cane and top-hat.
 Men traditionally wore long trench suits with and without hats.

-In recent years, many people have turned to social media as their outlet for celebrating Tap Dance Day.
+In recent years, many people have turned to social media as their outlet for celebrating National Tap Dance Day.
 You could create a video showing off your tap dancing skills or just having fun.
 You could even host a tap dancing live stream allowing everyone to join in.
 Your instructional video might encourage even more people to take part in this interesting and exceptional day.

 Tap Dancing is a genuine cultural phenomenon and deeply entwined with major events in history.
 For generations, people have used the artform to escape some of the hardships of life and enjoy themselves, even under dire circumstances.
-Tap Dance Day, therefore, is a chance to celebrate not only the aesthetic, but also the lives of the people who first made it popular.
+National Tap Dance Day, therefore, is a chance to celebrate not only the aesthetic, but also the lives of the people who first made it popular.
 While legends like Bill “Bojangles” Robinson dominate the occasion, there’s also a need to reflect on the lives of the millions of people who helped the dance flourish throughout the nineteenth and twentieth centuries.